Co-Host vs. Property Manager: Key Differences Explained

 Additional Charges: Maintenance, emergency call-outs, marketing, etc.

 While co-hosts may appear more affordable, property managers can deliver higher ROI through pricing strategy, operational efficiency, and platform diversification.
+To further investigate, here we have a complete, detailed article on the Airbnb co-host cost breakdown structure.

 Legal and Compliance Responsibilities